-To expand the scale of your universe, “zoom” your lens out: Introduce newcomers from out of town with their own secret reasons to kill the protagonist.
-Grow your conspiracy until your shadowy, powerful elite reaches all the way up to greedy merchants, dodgy politicians, ruthless bankers, paid-off media, unscrupulous lawmen and eventually, the muthafuking government.
+To expand the scale of your universe, “zoom” your lens out: Introduce newcomers from the nearby city, each with their own secret reasons to kill the protagonist.
+Grow your conspiracy until your shadowy, powerful elite reaches all the way up to greedy merchants, dodgy politicians, ruthless bankers, paid-off media, unscrupulous lawmen and eventually, the muthafuckin’ government.

-Up the ante with larger groups of agents of order and disorder arriving from nearby towns – in Damnation season 1, these were striking farmers wanting fair pay.
+Up the ante with larger groups of agents of order and disorder arriving from surrounding towns – in Damnation season 1, these were striking farmers wanting fair pay.
 They can join our own cause or fall in with the KKK-influenced Black Legion in the employ of the elite.
-Then up it again with higher stakes, bigger guns and more and more unimaginable dastardly deeds.
+Then up the ante again with higher stakes, bigger guns and more and more unimaginable dastardly deeds.
 In Damnation season 1’s case; lynchings.

 Every action must tighten a noose around our characters necks; leading them towards what I like to call “inescapable inevitability.”

 Let the tension simmer in a pot for six or seven episodes, each action more terrible and meaningful than the last, then bring to the boil as you turn into the final furlong.
 Allow every decision to take the story closer towards a massive David v Goliath shoot-out at a fortified building.

 Place your protagonist in a situation where he must choose between his morals and something he loves.

 Finally, allow every major character to find out the truth they believed is actually a lie.
 Ensure their character arc sees them reflect, change, grow as they become the opposite of who they (and the audience) thought they were.
 End your series with a giant cocktease for season two.

 Et, voila!
 Using Damnation Season 1 as your blueprint, you’ve just written your first TV series.

 Now I just gotta learn to do the same… or be damned to hell for eternity!